Grahp/Website/quartz.md

 ### Problems

-- What are rules
+- What are rules?
-- How are they applied
+- How are they applied?
-- Uberdict
+- How to represent an uberdictionary.

 #### Rule Application